 - Tuition revenues as one of the larger and significant sources of revenues.
-Management will continue to diligently focus on further increases in retention rates as well as continuous monitoring and forecasting of applications and enrollments; - CNMI budget appropriations.
-The College's continued operational viability is substantially dependent upon a consistent and proportionate level of ongoing local government support; and, - Federal Revenue continues to play a major role in the College's financial management plan as funding from the various grants are needed to help keep the College operating in efforts to meet the College's mission and help students and community through their educational and/or personal goals.
+Management will continue to diligently focus on further increases in retention rates as well as continuous monitoring and forecasting of applications and enrollments, while carefully monitoring cash flow and expenses; - CNMI budget appropriations.
+The College's continued operational viability is substantially dependent upon a consistent and proportionate level of ongoing local government support; and,

+• Federal Revenue continues to play a major role in the College financial management plan as funding from the various grants are needed to help keep the College operating in efforts to meet the College's mission and help students and community through their educational and/or personal goals.